-The study, carried out over 12 different countries, compared the cost of basic car hire for a compact family car in the week from the 29th of July to the 5th of August 2023 – prime holiday time for many families – to the same weeks in 2019 and 2022.
+The study, which compared the cost of basic car hire for a compact family car in the week from the 27th of July to the 3rdth of August 2024 in various popular holiday destinations – prime holiday time for many families – found that the biggest price difference between providers was in Nice, where Hertz quoted £593 for a medium compact car such as a VW Golf or Ford Focus and Sixt quoted just £381, a difference of £212.

 Get 20% off your travel insurance quote from Staysure